IriLrnr/EvIBM/DETAILED.md

 ```
 So that way, the libraries declared in functions.h can be used in main.c.
 I will not expose the full graph.h and linkedlist.h code here, but you can trust me it works, I tested it extensively.

-I will present the code the same way I built it.
-The main file will appear in order, so every code part beginning with "//main" is exactly in the same order as it appears in the file.
+ The main file will appear in order, so every code part beginning with "//main" in this file, is exactly in the same order as it appears in the main section.
 We cannot apply the same method for presenting the functions' library, because the same function can be used more than once.
-Everything that is used from that library will be presented.
+The most complicated parts of the functions library will be presented, and the rest is docummented in the last section.

 To initialize the code, because c is a typed language, we need to declare the variables what we are using
 ```c